aakash-dec7/Mobile-Price-Prediction/README.md

 # Mobile Price Prediction

 This repository aims to build a **Machine Learning** model that can predict the price range of mobile phones based on their technical specifications and features.
-With the growing variety of smartphones in the market, consumers and retailers can benefit from a system that estimates price categories - ranging from low-cost to very high-end—based solely on hardware and connectivity features.
+With the growing variety of smartphones in the market, consumers and retailers can benefit from a system that estimates price categories - ranging from low-cost to very high-end - based solely on hardware and connectivity features.

 ## Model Architecture